django-vidar/django-vidar/README.rst

     If a channel is scanned and then the automated system tries to scan again within this window, the channel is skipped.

+``VIDAR_CONVERT_FILE_TO_AUDIO_FORMAT`` (default: ``"vidar.helpers.file_helpers.convert_to_audio_format"``)
+    Dot notation path to a function that accepts ``filepath`` which generates an audio file using the given filepath.

+    You should only generate the audio file stored in a local path and return the path.

 ``VIDAR_CONVERT_FILE_TO_HTML_PLAYABLE_FORMAT`` (default: ``"vidar.helpers.file_helpers.convert_to_html_playable_format"``)
     Dot notation path to a function that accepts ``filepath`` which converts the given filepath into a playable format for an HTML5 video player.

-    You should only convert the file stored in a local path and return the path.
+    You should only generate the conversion file stored in a local path and return the path.

 ``VIDAR_COOKIES`` (default: ``None``)
     String of cookies to supply to yt-dlp.